Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 ### 2. Design

+There are two designs to achieve singularity.

-#### Design 1 - Make constructor private and have a static factory method.
+#### Design  1 - Have a single element enum

+This method is reflection safe.

+Though less used, this method is the best.

+{% gist Jokestir/f6bb3772db1c78fd875feb6e664dd198 %}

+#### Design 2

+This method is susceptible to reflection attacks.

 Step 1 : Mark constructor private.